Check standard deduction treatment for salary and pension cases in AY 2026-27 while comparing old and new regime, Form 16, and final taxable income.

 For broader reading, the complete AY 2026-27 filing guide and the form-selection guide are useful complements to this article.
 CA-assisted filing is available at expert consultation.

-The reviewer should document the assessment year, taxpayer status, ITR form, income heads, tax regime choice, source records, and the reason each major figure appears in the return.
+Before filing, document the assessment year, taxpayer status, ITR form, income heads, tax regime choice, source records, and the reason each major figure appears in the return.
 Where the position is time-sensitive — Form 16 issue date, AIS update, TDS return processing, e-verification deadline, or notice response window — record the relevant date alongside the decision.

-The minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and correspondence.
+For standard deduction new regime AY 2026-27, the minimum file should include the computation, portal downloads, source statements, challans, acknowledgement, and correspondence.
 This article is educational and should not be applied to a specific individual's return without examining that person's own documents.

 Use taxable income, not CTC.
 Verify the Form 16 computation.
 Run any regime comparison on final salary records.
 Standard deduction in the new regime is available, but its correct treatment depends on the regime selected, the income head structure, and what the return computation actually shows.
 A clean return comes from consistent, verified treatment across all records — not from assumptions.